Student Health Nurse

 • Follow the instructions in the phone message to connect with the nurse advice line.

-• Health care supplies (including ice packs, bandages, elastic wraps, soaking basins, thermometers, tea, honey, tissues, masks and throat lozenges).
+• Health care supplies (including bandages, elastic wraps, soaking basins, thermometers, tea, honey, tissues, masks, ice packs, electrolyte packets, and throat lozenges).
+Crutches are available for loan.

 • Over-the-counter medications for current symptoms: Advil (ibuprofen), Aleve (naproxen), Tylenol (acetaminophen), Claritin (loratadine), antibiotic ointment and hydrocortisone cream.